Samples: An accurate picture of my church's involvement in global evangelism

 I forgot to say that those occasional Sunday evenings when the pulpit is surrendered for a missions program include either a time when the children are interactively drawn into the presentation or a portion of the presentation is designed to whet their interest.

-Also, it is encouraging to me that because of the World Evangelism Fund of our denomination, the global mission office has a budget which means that many individual missionaries are not required to raise their own individual support.
+Also, it is encouraging to me that because of the World Evangelism Fund of our denomination, the global mission office has a budget, which means that many individual missionaries are not required to raise their own individual support.
 Rather, their salaries and support, including medical insurance and other benefits such as retirement, are provided through what local churches give to the World Evangelism Fund.
-This allows them to remain on the field except for periodic return trips to their "home" to speak in local churches and to raise funds for work on their field of service.
-These are not support funds for them personally but rather for special needs on their field of service.
+This allows them to remain on the field except for periodic return trips to their "home" to speak in local churches and to raise funds for work in their field of service.
+These are not support funds for them personally but rather for special needs in their field of service.

 Sources consulted